-- 2.7 We ensure that all recruitment, employment, promotion and training policies and procedures are fair to all and provide opportunities for everyone to achieve. - 2.8 We will make reasonable adjustments, where required, in order to improve access to the Nursery buildings, increase access to the curriculum and improve delivery of information.
+- We want all members of our Nursery community to feel a sense of belonging within the Nursery and wider community and to feel that they are respected and able to participate fully in Nursery life. - We have high expectations that all children can make good progress and achieve to their highest potential. - We respect the religious beliefs and practices of all staff, children, parents, and carers. - We ensure that all recruitment, employment, promotion and training policies and procedures are fair to all and provide opportunities for everyone to achieve. - We will make reasonable adjustments, where required, in order to improve access to the Nursery buildings, increase access to the curriculum and improve delivery of information.